Checkmarx/kics/docs/configuration-file.md

 exclude-results: "exclude results by providing a list of similarity IDs of a result"
 log-file: true
 no-color: false
-minimal: false
+minimal-ui: false
 no-progress: false
-output-formats: "formats in which the result will be exported"
-output-path: "directory path to store result in output formats"
+output-path: "directory path to store reports"
 path: "path to file or directory to scan"
 payload-path: "file path to store source internal representation in JSON format"
+preview-lines: 3
 queries-path: "path to directory with queries (default ./assets/queries) (default './assets/queries')"
+report-formats: "formats in which the results will be exported (json, sarif)"
 type: "type of queries to use in the scan"
 verbose: true
 ```